 Not all people experience the same side effects while having chemo.
 Listen to your body to understand what feels wrong, and when you might need more support from your doctor or care team.

 Here are some useful tips to keep in mind:

 Weigh yourself regularly, and pay attention when your clothes feel looser on you.

 Keep a diary of what you eat and track your appetite and bowel movements.

-Work with your doctor, care team or hauora provider to include exercise in your routine.
+Work with your doctor and care team to include exercise in your routine.